jaxs-ribs/kinode-async-macro/README.md

 The naming scheme enforces these properties:

 - For every request variant, there is a only ONE response variant (with the same name).
-- Request enums always have the suffix `Request`, and Response enums always have teh suffix `Response`.
+- Request enums always have the suffix `Request`, and Response enums always have the suffix `Response`.

 ### Clean Async Sending